brendenlake/AAI-site/README.md

 Once signed up, our class Piazza page is available here ([https://piazza.com/nyu/spring2018/psychga3405001/home](https://piazza.com/nyu/spring2018/psychga3405001/home)).

 ## Final assignment
+- The final paper or project is done individually (not as a group).

-Students may either write a final paper that proposes an additional ingredient of human intelligence that is underutilized in AI, or complete a project that implements one of the ingredients discussed in an algorithm.
+- Option 1: A final paper that proposes an additional ingredient of human intelligence that is underutilized in AI.
+The paper should summarize the psychological literature on the ingredient, and discuss the relevant AI literature or lack thereof (about 8 pages)
+- Option 2: Complete a project that implements an important aspect of one of the ingredients discussed in class (intuitive physics, intuitive psychology, compositionality etc.) in an algorithm (with a 4 page writeup)
+- If you can link the project to your research, that's encouraged!
+- The final assignment should be discussed with the instructor and approved with at least 6 weeks before the end of the semester.

 ## Course policies